matthew-mizielinski/BroadclystCodeClub/BessieBitBot/Bessie.md

 # *Bessie* the Bit Bot
-*Dr Miz, September 2018*
+*Matthew Mizielinski (a.k.a.
+Dr Miz), September 2018*

-Over the summer *Bessie*, previously controlled by a raspberry pi, has been rebuilt to work with a [Micro:bit](https://microbit.org)
+Over the summer *Bessie*, previously controlled by a raspberry pi, has been rebuilt to work with a [Micro:bit](https://microbit.org), and is now similar to [other micro:bit robots](https://coolcomponents.co.uk/products/move-mini-buggy-kit-excluding-microbit), but with plenty of capacity for expansion.

 ![alt text](images/bessie.jpg "Bessie the Bit Bot")